SaveTubaTeam/saveTuba/README.md

 gcloud config set project savetuba-5e519
 ```

-Running `gcloud config list project` should yield `project = savetuba-5e519` in your terminal.
+If you do not yet have admin access to the team's Google Cloud console this command will not work.
+Otherwise, running `gcloud config list project` should yield `project = savetuba-5e519` in your terminal.

 Now, in order to actually run our app, we need two things.
 One is a valid build of our app, and the other is an emulator to run our build.
 Let's install our emulators first: